 To be eligible for academic credit, a student's externship must meet the following requirements:

-Applications to do externship for work during any semester should be submitted to Andy Hartman no later than the add date for the semester at issue.
+Applications to do externship for work during any semester should be submitted to email@example.com no later than the first day of classes for the semester at issue.

-Please read: Please fill out the form(s) below and save a copy to your local machine.
-Then email this version of the document to email@example.com and retain a copy for your records.
+Please read: In order to apply for externship approval, a prospective extern must fill out a Program Description Agreement (and possibiliy a Petition for Additional Credits, if applicable).
+At the mid-point of the externship placement and at the conclusion, externs are required to submit reflection memos by filling out the forms below.
+Supervisors must also complete a final externship report.
+Please fill out the form(s) below and save a copy to your local machine.
+Then email this version of the document to firstname.lastname@example.org and retain a copy for your records.